-To achieve the goals stated above, the Center for International and Cultural Education (CICE) works with the members of the International and Domestic Programs Committee (IDPC), as well as with other community members, in pursuing a vigorous program of internationalization that includes on-campus courses, an integrated student life program, and works to attract international students and scholars to the campus.
+To achieve these goals, the Center for International and Cultural Education (CICE) staff works with the members of the Global Engagement Committee (GEC), as well as with other community members, in pursuing a vigorous program of interculturalization that includes attention to our intercultural contexts in on-campus courses, an integrated student life program, a robust and diverse community that includes international and intercultural students and scholars, and deeply intercultural learning experiences provided away from the College campus.